-Payment of the Grief support benefit will not reduce any other benefit payable under this policy, and is subject to our normal claim requirements (section 12.8.5).
+Payment of the Grief support benefit will not reduce any other benefit payable under this policy, and is subject to our normal claim requirements.

 11.1.6 Premium holiday benefit

 You can apply for a premium holiday and, if we accept, we will waive premiums for a maximum of six months from the time you tell us in writing.